In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Matt Lighthart

-These individual sub-metric tests (fold/unfold, storage, harnesses, and brakes) provide more information and details, which come in handy when you're comparing strollers, especially if you're torn between two contenders or if one sub-metric is more important to you.
+These individual sub-metric tests (fold/unfold, storage, harnesses, and brakes) provide more information and details that help in stroller comparison, especially if you're torn between two contenders or if one sub-metric is more important to you.

 Folding a full-size stroller has a lot of moving parts and little ones can get injured if not kept at a distance when folding.